-These loaded vegan nachos have all the fixings: homemade spicy black beans, vegan cheese, tomatoes, jalapeño, pickled onion, radishes, avocado, cilantro, green onion (and a partridge in a pear tree!).
+These loaded vegan nachos have all the fixings: homemade spicy black beans, vegan cheese, tomatoes, jalapeño, pickled onion, radishes, avocado, cilantro and green onion.
+Perfect for a game day snack!

 The key to great black bean nachos is even distribution of ingredients.
 Here's how we do it: